SOFTWARE-CLINIC/featurebook/README.md

 ```

 Gherkin's grammar exists in different flavours for many [spoken languages](https://github.com/cucumber/cucumber/wiki/Spoken-languages).
-To specify and use the keywords in your own language, set the `language` property to the corresponding language
+To specify and use the keywords in your own language, you must set the `language` property to the corresponding language
 [code](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json).

 ## Running Tests